 My work contains a hybrid of geometric and organic forms created through an intuitive painting process.
 Balancing opposing forces is an important part of this process.
 Bold color is set against muted, while pattern and texture play off of smooth color fields.
 These are variables that I mix and layer in multiple stages until a resonant image is formed.
-I often reference architectural forms, with nods to bridges, bricks, walls and windows.
-These take on a more psychological than literal meaning.

 ABOUT THE ARTIST